-'Tradition and progress collide as a former Hare Krishna monk journeys across India to meet two young women breaking free from the limitations society imposes on them'
+'Tradition and progress collide as a former Hare Krishna monk journeys across India to meet young women breaking free from the limitations society imposes on them'

 In India, there are 12 million girls born every year.